 Have Your Say.

-Give your view on “He was a burly man of an exceedingly dark complexion, with an exceedingly large head, and a corresponding large hand.” with a rating and help us compile the very best Charles Dickens quotations.
+Give your view on “A burly man of an exceedingly dark complexion, with an exceedingly large head, and a corresponding large hand” with a rating and help us compile the very best Charles Dickens quotations.